Chart Color Schemes

 An assessment of population growth drivers in Onkaparinga Hills reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Onkaparinga Hills as of Nov 2025 is around 2,672.
-This reflects an increase of 62 people since the 2021 Census, which reported a population of 2,610.
-The change is inferred from the resident population of 2,649 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 26 validated new addresses since the Census date.
-This level of population equates to a density ratio of 106 persons per square kilometer.
-Over the past decade, Onkaparinga Hills has demonstrated resilient growth patterns with a compound annual growth rate of 1.1%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by interstate migration that contributed approximately 76.0% of overall population gains during recent periods.
+By analyzing ABS population updates and new addresses validated by AreaSearch, as of Nov 2025, Onkaparinga Hills' estimated population is around 2,620.
+This reflects an increase of 10 people since the 2021 Census, which reported a population of 2,610.
+This change is inferred from a resident population estimate of 2,618 by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 26 validated new addresses since the Census date.
+This results in a density ratio of 104 persons per square kilometer.
+Over the past decade, Onkaparinga Hills has shown resilient growth patterns with a compound annual growth rate of 1.1%, outpacing its SA3 area.
+Interstate migration contributed approximately 76.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Anticipating future population dynamics, an above median population growth is projected for the suburb analysed by AreaSearch, with the area expected to increase by 474 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 21.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population dynamics project an above median growth for the area, with Onkaparinga Hills expected to increase by 482 persons to 2041, reflecting a total increase of 24.2% over the 17 years.

 Frequently Asked Questions - Population